ulub2021/ulub_submit_2021/README.md

 Pytorch implementation of UBNet

 # Dependencies and Environment
-Dependencies can be installed via anaconda.
+Dependencies can be installed via ANACONDA.
 ```
 python>=3.7
 pytorch==1.9.0